Arefaris/di-hackathon/README.md

 This is a Node.js + Express + Socket.IO backend for a simple real-time chat application with authentication and persistent chat storage using PostgreSQL.

 **Features**
-User registration and login (username + password)

-Session-based authentication using express-session

-Socket.IO for real-time chat communication

-PostgreSQL with knex.js for database queries
+*User registration and login (username + password) *Session-based authentication using express-session *Socket.IO for real-time chat communication *PostgreSQL with knex.js for database queries

-Chat persistence with support for private and group chats

-Modular structure with routers, models, controllers, and middleware
+*Chat persistence with history in the database *Modular structure with routers, models, controllers, and middleware

 **Getting Started**

 You can follow these instructions to get your project up and running locally.

 **Clone the Repository**

 Clone the repository to your local machine:

 ```